-There is a high proportion of university students living in the centre e (18%).
-Combined with TAFE students this number at of increases to ILGA almost 20% of the population.
+There is a high proportion of university students living in the centre (18%).
+Combined with TAFE students this number increases to almost 20% of the population.

 29% have a university degree

 The population is young, and highly educated with almost a third of residents having a Bachelor's degree.
 This correlates with a high number of professionals (30%), and managers (10%) who live in the City Centre. (source: ARS)